Rs.89.10for 1 strip(s) (10 tablet md each)

 Ageflux tablet md uses

-{med_name} is used in the treatment of gastroesophageal reflux disease (acid reflux) and peptic ulcer disease.
+{med_name} is used in the treatment of acidity, gastroesophageal reflux disease (acid reflux) and peptic ulcer disease.

 How ageflux tablet md works

 Ageflux Junior Orally Disintegrating Tablet is a proton pump inhibitor (PPI).
-It works by reducing the amount of acid in the stomach which helps in relief of acid related indigestion and heartburn.
+It works by reducing the amount of acid in the stomach, which helps in the relief of acid-related indigestion and heartburn.
+It does this by inhibiting the action of proton pumps in the stomach lining, which are responsible for acid production.
+By lowering acid levels, Ageflux Junior Orally Disintegrating Tablet helps promote the healing of ulcers, reduces irritation of the stomach and esophagus, and provides relief from acid-related discomfort.

 Common side effects of ageflux tablet md